energywebfoundation/origin/docs/trade/exchange.md

 [Assets](../user-guide-glossary.md#asset) represent [Energy Attribute Certificates](../user-guide-glossary.md#energy-attribute-certificate) that are active (tradeable) on the exchange.
 Every asset is tied to one specific device and a specific generation time frame.
 The Asset pod provides services to fetch and create assets.

 #### Persistence
 Assets are persisted in the Asset repository.
-Because each assest represents an on-chain EAC, the asset has a blockchain address where it is deployed on the chain.
+Because each assest represents an on-chain EAC, each asset has a blockchain address.
 It also has a tokenId that from the certificate that was granted by the issuing body.
 You can view the Asset entity [here](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/asset/asset.entity.ts).

 ```
    private async create(asset: CreateAssetDTO, transaction: EntityManager) {